National Gallery director defends postponement of show with Klan images but will rethink opening date

 The National Gallery is not ready to take on the challenges of presenting these works, she added.
 The museum’s staff is racially divided by department: Eighty-three percent of its security staff are people of color, compared with 2 percent of its curatorial staff.
 The gallery has no Black curators.

 Feldman considered these facts, and the ongoing stress of her staff, many of whom are working remotely and caring for family members, young and old.
-The postponement provides time for Mikka Gee Conway, the chief diversity, inclusion and belonging officer who was appointed just last month, to get acclimated and for the museum to hire a new curator of African American and African diasporic art.
+The postponement provides time for Mikka Gee Conway, the chief diversity, inclusion and belonging officer who joined the gallery just last month, to get acclimated and for the museum to hire a new curator of African American and African diasporic art.

+There are several new exhibitions that will improve the racial balance of its exhibitions.
+By the end of this year, the museum hopes to unveil a new installation of the Shaw Memorial, the Augustus Saint-Gaudens monument that commemorates Col. Robert Gould Shaw and the Civil War’s 54th Regiment of African American soldiers.
+Next year, it plans an exhibition of protest art by African American artists in its permanent collection and a small show on Black photographer James Van Der Zee.
+In 2022, it will host “Afro-Atlantic Histories,” a major exhibit with more than 140 works that examine the transatlantic slave trade from the 16th century.

 Feldman also rejected any notion that she’s pandering to public demand by again rethinking the exhibition date.
 She insists that the art world in general could use more listeners.
 “We live in such a polarized time,” she said.
 “You’re either scholarly or listening to the public.
 I firmly assert you can be both.
 Everything we do will be rooted in scholarship, but we can’t disown the public’s point of view.”